 Open Government Initiative

-The Open Government Directive is an effort to implement the principles of transparency, participation, and collaboration that form the cornerstone of an open government.
+The Open Government Directive encourages federal agencies to embody principles of collaboration, participation, and transparency to form the cornerstone of an open government.

 - Transparency promotes accountability by providing the public with information about what the government is doing.